-For all of you out there who want to start investing in distressed mortgages, I say, do your homework.
+For all of you out there who want to start investing in distressed mortgages, do your homework.
 Speak to as many people as you can.
-Ask them “What’s the worst thing that could happen and how often does it happen?”
+Ask them: “What’s the worst thing that could happen and how often does it happen?”
 Ask those offering to teach you to take you through a typical year in the life of an investor.
-Ask to see financial reports of the funds that they’ve created and managed.
+Ask to see financial reports of the funds they’ve created and managed.

-File Assignment of Mortgage with County, enter info on each borrower into Computer
+- File Assignment of Mortgage with county, enter info on each borrower

-Send Welcome letter, start making calls to borrowers with phone numbers
+- Send welcome letter, start making calls to borrowers with phone numbers – 3 hours

-Start skip tracing to find borrowers without phone numbers
+- Start skiptracing to find borrowers without phone numbers – 3 hours

-Continue to skip trace to find borrowers without phone numbers
+- Continue to skiptrace to find borrowers without phone numbers – 2 hours

-Contact lawyer to send Demand letter out to two of the borrowers
+- Contact lawyer to send demand letter out to two of the borrowers – 2 hours

 As you can see, as time goes on, you end up spending less and less time managing your notes.
 During this cycle, you may find more loans to buy and the cycle will start all over again with your time commitment.

 Ultimately, it’s the investor’s responsibility to find out as much as they can about becoming an investor.
-Additionally, asking themselves if they can see themselves performing all those tasks and if they can make a commitment to see it through.
+Additionally, they must ask if they can see themselves performing all those tasks and if they can make a commitment to see it through.

 To sum it all up: